Awolize/Awolize/README.md

 ### Hi there 👋
+I'm Awolize - I'm a full stack developer.
+I'm interested in development and making life easier through software (and some hardware!).
+I work on random projects on my free time, please look around.

 <!--
 **Awolize/Awolize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.